-(1) All Licensed pits and quarries and designated Mineral Aggregate resources are identified on Schedule "A".
+- (1) All Licensed pits and quarries and designated Mineral Aggregate resources are identified on Schedule "A".
 Those lands not currently located within the designations identified on Schedule "A" may be designated by an amendment to this Plan.
-Mineral aggregate resources as identified on Land Use Plan Schedule "B" - Map 3 shall be used as a constraint overlay in the review of planning applications in meeting the policies of Section 7 of this Plan.
-For greater clarity, adjacent land influence areas are not identified on Schedule B, and the policies of Section 7.3(6) shall be used in conjunction with the land-use Schedules in the review of planning applications.
-It is the intent of this Plan that these resources are protected by directing development away from these areas.
-(2) The Mineral Aggregate designation on the Land Use Schedule(s) shall mean that the predominant use of land will be for pits and quarries.
+Mineral aggregate resources as identified on Land Use Plan Schedule "B" - Map 3 shall be used as a information layer in the review of planning applications in meeting the policies of Section 7 of this Plan.
+It is the intent of this Plan that these resources are protected by directing development away from these areas. - (2) The Mineral Aggregate designation on the Land Use Schedule(s) shall mean that the predominant use of land will be for pits and quarries.
 Existing mineral aggregate operations shall be permitted without the need for official plan amendment, rezoning or development permit under the Planning Act.
 Other uses which do not preclude the future use of these lands for mineral aggregate extraction purposes such as forestry, farming activities not involving the construction of buildings or structures, conservation and outdoor recreation will also be permitted.